DreamOfTheRedChamber/leetcode/README.md

     * speak out your thoughts for discussion when stuck
     * be humble, always quick to take ideas from others
     * demonstrate strong engineering skills/habits
   * Think as if this is the last time that you are doing this in such a detailed way in your life.
-Next time when I hunt for jobs, either the HR will find me or I will have far less time to prepare
+Next time when I hunt for jobs, either HRs will find me or I will have far less time to prepare

 #### Faster responses: how to load previously solved problems more quickly into my memory <a id="faster-responses"></a>
   * Use a concrete example to wake up associated memory